You can decide what happens to your estate without fearing it will end up in the wrong hands.

 Avoiding Probate Court

 The primary goal of most Estate Plans is to protect your family from the cost and hassle of probate court.
-In Arkansas, probate must last at least six months, and most last much longer.
+In Arkansas, probate must last at least six months, and most cases last much longer.
 The process is both very expensive and very public.
-The Elder Law Practice offers clients a number of Estate Planning options to avoid probate court all together.
+The Elrod Firm offers clients a number of Estate Planning options to avoid probate court all together.

 We can include terms in a Revocable Living Trust to protect our clients’ heirs from themselves, from others, or from both.
 We often include language in our Trusts that allows our clients’ heirs to keep their inheritance separate from their personal assets, protecting those inherited assets creditors in a bankruptcy, a spouse in divorce proceedings, or an opponent in litigation.
 When needed, we can also include terms preventing our clients’ heirs from gaining direct access to their inheritance to protect them from themselves.